What I Need to Know

 You are here

 Contamination of recyclable materials occurs when items that do not belong in the recycling bin are placed in that bin.
 For example, placing plastic bags, garbage bags and other plastic wraps in your recycling bin contaminates that entire collection.
-The recyclable material Australia sent to China had a contamination rate of 6 per cent.
+The recyclable material Australia sent to China had a contamination rate of six per cent.

 The City of Canterbury Bankstown, along with councils all over Australia, are committed to working with industry and State and Federal Governments to come up with strategies to lower our national contamination rate.

-We're working hard on our successful recycling initiatives, including:
+We are working hard on our successful recycling initiatives, including:

 Residents hold a powerful position in helping reduce the contamination rate.
 This is simply by recycling right.
 For every household recycling bin that is filled correctly, we're one step closer to having cleaner recyclable material.